ncase/anxiety/scenes/act2.md

 (...1000)

-h: I'm going to the party next weekend.
+h: I'm coming back to the party next weekend.

 h: The next time we fight, I'm not just going to *defeat* you...